Pacific Highway (Australia): Motorway standard upgrade

 Following the dual carriageway upgrade, the only remaining project of the Pacific Highway Upgrade is the Coffs Harbour Bypass.
 Additionally, the M1 to Raymond Terrace project, which is classified as a separate project, will be a motorway extending and connecting the Pacific Motorway (Sydney to Newcastle section) to the upgraded Pacific Highway at Raymond Terrace.
-The M1 to Raymond Terrace project is currently in the planning stage and is expected to be completed by 2028.
+Construction formally commenced in January 2024 and is expected to be completed by 2028.

 Projects

 Funding issues

 In 2007 mounting pressure was placed on the federal government to provide additional funding for the highway.
 On 10 October 2007 the Federal Minister for Transport and Regional Services pledged $2.4 billion in funding for the highway, subject to dollar for dollar funding by the NSW state government.
 However, the NSW state government refused to match funding.
 In the lead up to the 2007 federal election, then opposition leader Kevin Rudd pledged $1.5 billion in funding.
-As part of Auslink 2 (Nation Building Program), the federal government announced in its 2009 federal budget that $3.1 billion would be spent on the highway up until 2014 at which time just 63% of the highway would be duplicated.
+As part of AusLink 2 (Nation Building Program), the federal government announced in its 2009 federal budget that $3.1 billion would be spent on the highway up until 2014 at which time just 63% of the highway would be duplicated.
 The NSW government will spend just $500 million over that same period, with $300 million cut as a result of the 2008 mini budget.

 From time to time, there are proposals in the media for the private sector to build a fully controlled-access high-speed tollway between Newcastle and the Queensland border, possibly using the BOT system of infrastructure provision.
 Nothing eventuated from these proposals.